Bank of America: Climate delayer

 Two of BofA’s top fossil fuel clients are ExxonMobil and Occidental Petroleum Corp, both of which are notorious for oil and gas expansion in the US.
 Between 2016 and 2021, BofA provided over $15 billion in funding to ExxonMobil and over $12 billion to Occidental Petroleum, in addition to advising Occidental on its 2019 merger with Anadarko.
 ExxonMobil continues to develop new offshore drilling in Guyana, amongst other climate infractions.

-Also impacting South America, BofA has provided $4.8 billion in funding to Petrobras, which is known for its leadership in ultra deepwater oil and gas extraction off the coast of Brazil.
+In South America, BofA has provided $4.8 billion in funding to Petrobras, which is known for its leadership in ultra deepwater oil and gas extraction off the coast of Brazil.

 Moving north, BofA has provided over $4.6 billion in funding to Canadian company Enbridge, responsible for the Line 3 replacement pipeline, which can transport around 760,000 barrels of oil per day over 1,000 miles through Canada into the US.
 The emissions associated with the expansion exceed the emissions of the entire state of Minnesota in 2016.
 Broadly speaking, the pipeline poses a threat to forests and wetlands in the Great Lakes region, infringes on the rights of indigenous peoples, and perpetuates tar sands expansion.

 Across the Atlantic, BofA has made its mark in the UK and mainland Europe by funding BP to the tune of $5.9 billion and Norwegian company Equinor to the tune of $2.5 billion.
 Both companies are associated with continued oil and gas exploration.
 BP’s Clair Ridge project, which is located West of the Shetland Islands, has a planned extraction capacity of 640 million barrels of oil over the next 40 years.
 BP, along with Shell, Total, and Chevron, operate fields that account for about 40% of oil extraction in the region (BP is also involved in offshore drilling and underwater pipelines in Africa).
-Equinor continues fossil fuel expansion in the North Sea, having made a discovery just last year.
+Equinor continues fossil fuel expansion in the North Sea, having made a discovery in recent years.
 BofA can fund fossil fuel companies that are expanding operations in the Arctic – like Equinor – and remain consistent with its narrow Arctic exclusion policy, which does not limit corporate financing.

 BofA distributes smaller but significant amounts to fossil fuel companies beyond the Americas and Europe.
 For example, BofA is the top US financier of China National Petrochemical Corporation ($133.3 million in 2020).
 It is also one of the top funders of fossil fuel expansion in Africa, having invested over $4 billion between January 2019 and July 2022.